lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 > g()
 > ```
 >
 > As you could see, there is no such variable!
-In theory, it should be accessible, but the engine optimized it out.
+In theory, it should be
+> accessible, but the engine optimized it out.

-### Named function expression
+### Named Function Expression

 A named function expression is a function expression that has a name.
 The name is **only accessible within the function itself**.

 So why do we need it?
-For instance, when we want to create a recursive function expression:
+For instance, when we want to create a recursive function
+expression:

 <!-- eslint-disable antfu/top-level-function -->